 The APS11450 product options include magnetic switch points, temperature coefficient, hysteresis, and response to north or south magnetic fields (unipolar switch) or both (bipolar latch or omnipolar switch).
 The response can be matched to SmCo, NdFeB, or low-cost ferrite magnets.
 For situations where a functionally equivalent three-wire latch device is preferred, refer to the APS12450.

-APS11450 sensors are engineered to operate in the harshest Continued on the next page...
+Continued on the next page ...

 TYPICAL APPLICATIONS